Use space to open navigation items

 The Government’s policy priorities and objectives

-• act in accordance with regulator best practice in its decision making, policies, processes and communication, to maximise transparency and minimise compliance costs; and
+• act in accordance with regulator best practice in its decision making, policies, processes and communication practices, in order to maximise transparency and minimise compliance costs;

-• apply the Regulator Performance Guide 2021 to its regulatory functions to assess and improve performance, and engage with stakeholders.
+• apply the Regulator Performance (RMG 128) to its regulatory functions to assess its performance and engagement with stakeholders; and

 The SRCC will report on its regulatory performance through its Annual Report.